 Record rules are certain conditions that the records must satisfy for the operations such as create, read, update or delete to be allowed.
 It is applied, record-by-record after the access control has been applied.

 Go through : Settings -> Security -> Record Rules

 A record rule has:

-- A set of permissions to which it applies (e.g. if perm_read is set, the rule will only be checked when reading a record)
+A set of permissions to which it applies (e.g. if perm_read is set, the rule will only check when reading a record)

 If filter matches: It is accessible

 If filter does not matches: It is not accessible